the

 shifts, drop or rise upon request;

-- landscape photography: hardly any problem, you'll keep the
+landscape photography: hardly any problem, you'll keep the

-film plane vertical (except if you wish to exaggerate perspectives),
+film plane vertical (except if you wish to exaggerate perspectives), the

-rise and front tilts; the result will be strictly equivalent.
+tilts; the result will be strictly equivalent.

 An additional remark.
 If you've read the classical textbooks on view